Tag Archives: Richard Kiel

 Otherwise, the film is top-notch.

-Fantastic sequences involve Bond’s mid-air fight with a bad guy and a dangerous struggle for a parachute, a fight scene high atop a Cable Car during Rio Carnival, vicious sparring in a Venice museum, and a female character chased and torn to bits by Drax’s carnivorous dogs, all make for great action sequences.
+Fantastic sequences involve Bond’s midair fight with a bad guy and a dangerous struggle for a parachute, a fight scene high atop a Cable Car during Rio Carnival, vicious sparring in a Venice museum, and a female character chased and torn to bits by Drax’s carnivorous dogs, all of which make for great action sequences.

-The return of Jaws is certainly a highlight to Moonraker especially as the popular villain turns “good” and finds a love interest!
-When he sees the cute blonde girl with pigtails and glasses, both character’s eyes light up in a “love at first sight” moment.
+The return of Jaws is certainly a highlight of Moonraker, especially as the popular villain turns “good” and finds a love interest!
+When he sees the cute blonde girl with pigtails and glasses, both characters’ eyes light up in a “love at first sight” moment.

-As Jaws realizes Drax’s plans for both of them to exterminate his alliances suddenly switch resulting in a touching scene between the two over champagne.
+As Jaws realizes Drax’s plans for both of them to exterminate his alliances have suddenly switched, a touching scene unfolds between the two over champagne.

 Moore and Chiles have tremendous chemistry as the MI-6 agent teams with the capable female CIA agent.
 Holly Goodhead is portrayed exceptionally well: female, intelligent, gorgeous, and savvy.